jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 This testing is OPTIONAL and requires a device running Windows.
 This test is for advanced users.

-*If you do not use Windows, please skip this test and see Part C of this week at https://github.com/jlivingood/IETF-L4S-Deployment/blob/main/Week5-PartC.md.*

 ## Action Requested

 ### Download DNS Benchmark
-Get the application at https://www.grc.com/files/DNSBench.exe.
+1. Get the application at https://www.grc.com/files/DNSBench.exe
+1. Download the .ini file with the DNS servers pre-configured: <URL_HERE>

 ### Configure DNS Benchmark
 Open the DNS Benchmark application and click **ADD** and enter the IP address **96.113.158.206** - which is a beta testing DNS server